 Decide why and in what form of CBD you want to take.
 Though it’s being touted for numerous possible wellness benefits, make sure you have a specific goal in mind.
 Is it to relieve discomfort?
 Help with sleep?
 Calm tension?
 Having a good starting point will help you proceed in a targeted and structured manner.
 Again, consult with a healthcare provider before making any decisions.

 Consider How Much THC the CBD Gummies Contains

 There are three types of CBD, Full-Spectrum, Broad-Spectrum, and Isolate.
 Each is created using different extraction methodologies, some remove all terpenes and ingredients except the CBD (isolate) and some are extracted to keep in a small number of others, like THC (Broad and Full Spectrum).
-If your employer requires a drug test, please proceed with caution on which you take.
+If your employer requires a drug test, please proceed with caution on what you take.
 Also, take precautions to learn whether or not any existing medications or conditions will have an adverse reaction to these ingredients.

 For Products From Hemp, Find Where It Was Grown

 Many CBD products sold online and in retail stores come from hemp, not marijuana.
 And the source of that hemp can be important.
 Most hemp used in CBD products sold in the U.S. comes from Colorado or Oregon (which have long histories with cannabis) or other states that have begun to produce hemp or are imported from overseas.
 Knowing the source will help you determine the quality.

 For products made with CBD from hemp, even Colorado doesn’t require testing of the finished product.
 So any COA (Certificate of Analysis) for those final products comes from testing the company arranged on its own.
 Though not all manufacturers take that step, many do.
 Make sure before you purchase CBD you check to see testing information and review that the testing information matches what the product says it contains.

 Look for Products That List the CBD Amount